-Students looking for a roommate are encouraged to post a message to the Roommates discussion topic on the 2013 admitted student’s facebook page at https://www.facebook.com/groups/462975653759956/.
+Students looking for a roommate are encouraged to post a message on the 2015 Admitted Student’s Facebook page at https://www.facebook.com/groups/811943138870621.
 It might be helpful to provide information about yourself and characteristics you are looking for in a roommate: male/female, study habits, bedtime/wake-up time, pets, smoking & drinking preferences, guests, etc.

 Houston is a huge and bustling metropolis with innumerable opportunities and an overwhelming array of choices of places to live.
 Houston is diverse in culture offering many neighborhoods and boroughs to live in.
 Included on this page are numerous resources to help you locate the place that is right for you.